Bloomberg’s Jason Schreier discusses his new book, ‘Press Reset,’ on video game studio layoffs, closures

 The one [solution to volatility] that I think is going to be the most important and the most pressing, and most effective is people organizing and creating unions within the video game industry.
 It’s kind of weird that it still hasn’t happened.
 But the idea that workers should have a seat at the table and be able to have some sort of influence and say as to how the company that they operate moves forward, is one that is really essential.
 And especially when it comes to some of the mismanagement we’ve seen, and some of the problems we’ve seen, and being able to communicate to your workers.

-Question: Do you feel like Blood, Sweat and Pixels is due for an update or a sequel?
+Do you feel like Blood, Sweat and Pixels is due for an update or a sequel?
 Because it ends on “The Witcher 3,” from Polish games studio CD Projekt Red, which put out “Cyberpunk 2077” last year.
 “Cyberpunk” wasn’t very well received thanks to the massive amount of bugs and glitches it launched with on console.
 There’s so much to that story to document.
 What do you think?

 JS: A lot of people ask me to just do like another book with 10 more games.
 And that is very uninteresting to me.
 I always want to be doing new things.
 And I’m probably going to do another book after “Press Reset,” but it’s not going to be similar to the last few.
 And it’s not going to be an update or continuation or anything like that.
 I like “Blood, Sweat and Pixels” to exist as just a snapshot in time.